Compiler Internals

 #Auto Scope Wrapping

-If a component's IR root is a Provider (Context.Provider) with no wrapper element, the compiler wraps it in <div style="display:contents"> to provide a DOM anchor for scope identification during hydration.
-The scope element is passed directly as the first argument to the init function.
+If the IR root is a Provider with no wrapper element, the compiler wraps it in <div style="display:contents"> for scope identification during hydration.

 #Phase 3a: Template Generation (Adapter)